Course Descriptions: Community Psychology, Liberation Psychology, & Ecopsychology

 DPC 881, 2 units

 Students are provided with the theoretical perspective and methodological tools to engage in community and ecological fieldwork and research.
 This form of research draws on the critical theories of feminist, third world, and indigenous research practices.
-It requires that researchers participate collaboratively with those in their research community to foster individual and community self-reflection, knowledge, and empowerment.
+It requires that researchers participate collaboratively with those in their research community to foster individual and community self-reflection, knowledge, and empowerment for transformative social change.

 Community/Ecological Fieldwork Practicum: Tending the Soul of the World